flatironinstitute/wikistyle/README.md

 - Color styling on internal notification boxes
 - Style Table of contents
 - Private webs per center: where do they live? (aka subwebs of center?
 Or somewhere else?
 Where are the links to them? etc)
+- Subwebs "expand" button on Web landing pages: more... is kind of hidden: replaced by an icon?

 ## Done
 - Underline doubles